paketo-buildpacks/pipeline-builder/README.md

 # Pipeline Builder
 The Pipeline Builder is a collection of tools related to GitHub Actions and other GitHub-related concerns for Paketo-style buildpacks.
-This collection includes GitHub actions, a CLI that configuration pipelines for repositories, and a collection of descriptors for existing repositories.
+This collection includes GitHub actions, a CLI that configures pipelines for repositories, and a collection of descriptors for existing repositories.

 ## Octo Pipelines
 Octo Pipelines is a CLI that generates a collection of GitHub Workflows and other Github-related artifacts in a repository.
 The pipeline generator takes a simplified descriptor as input and transforms it into more complicated workflows and artifacts.